 Candida makes life miserable for many people!
 However, if you are a sufferer, don’t despair; you can get control over it.
 Probiotics for candida yeast infections has proven one effective part of the strategy.
 But to regain control over the digestive tract, you need more than probiotics for Candida.

 - This post is not a treatment plan.
-It’s just a collection of studies and recommendations on the role of probiotics and other strategies for candida.
+It’s just a collection of studies and recommendations on the role of probiotics for candida.

 What is candida?